aaronboyd92/MasterThesis/MasterThesis/README.md

 # MasterThesis

-Inside this folder you will find my Thesis titled 'template-report.pdf'
+Inside the folder MastersThesis you will find my Thesis titled 'template-report.pdf' Also my presentation for the defence.